jhildenbiddle/css-vars-ponyfill/docs/index.md

 - Type: `string`
 - Default: `"link[rel=stylesheet],style"`

-CSS selector matching `<link rel="stylesheet">` and `<style>` elements to process.
+CSS selector matching `<link>` and `<style>` elements to process.
 The default value includes all style and link elements.

-**Tip:** The default value is the *safest* setting, but it is not necessarily the fastest.
-For the best performance, avoid unnecessary CSS processing by including only CSS that needs to be ponyfilled.
+**Tip:** For the best performance, avoid unnecessary CSS processing by including only elements that need to be transformed.
 See [options.exclude](#optionsexclude) for an alternate approach.

 **Example**